helix1023/CAPTCHA-solver/README.md

 # Keras MNIST neural network
+## Project capable of generating and saving a neural network that can identify handwritten numbers with >99% accuracy.
 ## Usage
 ### Required Packages:
 This project is based on python 3.7.2 and requires several additional packages to be installed via pip.
 This can be accomplished through the steps below.